 In 1975 Professor Vlado Prelog won the Nobel Prize for Chemistry.
 He was the Czech Technical University graduate (1928).
 There are seven faculties. civil engineering, mechanical engineering, electrical engineering, nuclear science and physical engineering, architecture, transportation science, biomedical engineering.
 About 24000 students study here.
 Among them 4000 are foreign students.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Czech Technical University!
+Some of these might help you to study for a Master at Czech Technical University!